The Energy Regulation and Markets Review: USA

 FERC has continued to implement reforms to liberalise US natural gas markets by requiring compliance with standards of conduct that prohibit transmission function personnel from communicating non-public, competitively sensitive information to marketing personnel, requiring interstate natural gas pipelines to phase in standards adopted by the North American Energy Standards Board for internet-based information systems (to facilitate more efficient and transparent scheduling, reporting and use of available pipeline capacity), developing secondary markets for transportation services, market centres and customers' rights to segment transportation capacity into forward and backward hauls, and to use secondary receipt and delivery points on pipeline systems on a non-firm basis, and modifying scheduling timelines to facilitate improved gas-electric coordination.
 At the same time, many states also modified the exclusive retail franchises of distributors to permit open access competition in the retail sale of natural gas, while continuing to regulate natural gas utility distribution services provided under exclusive franchises.
 These reforms led to highly competitive natural gas sales markets in the United States, where only pipeline transportation and distribution services, and certain storage services, are subject to rate regulation.

 The electricity sector was also initially dominated by vertically integrated franchised monopolies.
 Until the early 1990s, vertically integrated electricity utilities with monopoly retail franchises owned and controlled most of the facilities used for the generation, transmission and distribution of electricity within their franchised service territories.
-Many vertically integrated utilities were widely traded stock corporations, although some were owned by the US or state governments.
 Numerous municipally owned or cooperatively owned utilities also distributed electricity at retail, although these publicly owned utilities were typically smaller and more likely to be dependent on investor-owned utilities for transmission services to access generation resources located outside their service territories.

 The pro forma OATT requires transmitting utilities to provide open, not unduly discriminatory access to their transmission system to transmission customers and addresses the terms of transmission service, including the terms for scheduling service, curtailments and the provision of ancillary services.
 Transmitting utilities are permitted to vary from the required pro forma terms of service if FERC finds that their proposed variations are equally, or more, conducive to the OATT's open access objectives.
 Order No. 889 required codes of conduct governing how participants in the wholesale power markets should interact with transmission service providers and the establishment of electronic bulletin boards (open access same-time information systems) for the posting of details regarding available transmission capacity.